-The laws of physics play a crucial role in the security of quantum key distribution (QKD).
-This fact has often been misunderstood as if the security of QKD would be based only on the laws of physics.
-As the experts know well, things are more subtle.
-We review the progresses in practical QKD focusing on (I) the elements of trust that are common to classical and quantum implementations of key distribution; and (II) some threats to security that have been highlighted recently, none of which is unredeemable (i.e., in principle QKD can be made secure).
-This leads us to guess that the field, similar to non-quantum modern cryptography, is going to split in two directions: those who pursue practical devices may have to moderate their security claims; those who pursue ultimate security may have to suspend their claims of usefulness.
+The fact that the laws of physics play a role in the security of quantum key distribution (QKD) has often been misunderstood, as if the security of QKD would be based only of the laws of physics.
+The history of practical QKD demonstrates how misleading such a stance may be.
+An assessment of the latest developments leads us to guess that the field is going to split in two: those who pursue really practical devices will have to moderate their security claims; those who pursue ultimate security will have to suspend their claims of usefulness.